Dexaran/ERC223-token-standard/README.md

 - `tkn.value` the amount of tokens sent
 - `tkn.data` arbitrary data sent with the token transfer.
 Simulates ether `tx.data`.
 - `tkn.sig` the first 4 bytes of `tx.data` that determine what function is called.

-### Current implementation

-This repo's contracts are separated in 3 parts:

-- [Interfaces](/contracts/interface): The standard itself.
-The minimal common API ERC223 tokens and receivers to interact with each other.
-- [Proposed implementations](/contracts/implementation): A first approach as to how this could be implemented.
-In case of the [token](/contracts/implementation/Standard23Token.sol), it is built on top of heavily tested and used [Zeppelin's](http://openzeppelin.org) Standard Token, and then adds the specific ERC23 features on top.
-The [receiver](/contracts/implementation/StandardReceiver.sol) implementation is kept at the bare minimum for setting the `tkn` values and dispatching the call to the correct function.
-- [Examples](/contracts/example): A dummy token and receiver to see the API in action.

 ### The main goals of developing ERC223 token standard were:
   1. Accidentally lost tokens inside contracts: there are two different ways to transfer ERC20 tokens depending on is the receiver address a contract or a wallet address.
 You should call `transfer` to send tokens to a wallet address or call `approve` on token contract then `transferFrom` on receiver contract to send tokens to contract.
 Accidentally call of `transfer` function to a contract address will cause a loss of tokens inside receiver contract.